bcgov/digital-trust-toolkit/credentials/credential-bc-ghg-emissions-verification.md

 ## 1.7.
 Scope

-The GF only covers the Verification Statement Credential
+The governance framework only covers the BC GHG Emissions Verification Statement Credential.

 ## 1.8.
 Objectives
 TBD